ezrizhu/www/content/blog/20230725-tablet_for_cs.md

 *This article was edited by [Jack Dorland](https://jackdor.land/).
 Thank you!*

-Update (Aug 2023): I have been get into public unix systems (pubnix), they're public unix (usually linux or BSD) servers, that allows people to get a user account and do stuff on it.
-Most of them have developer toolchains on it that allows people to program and run their code.
+Update (Aug 2023): I have been getting into public unix systems (pubnix), they're public unix (usually Linux or BSD) servers, that allow people to get a user account and do stuff on it.
+Most have developer toolchains on it that allow people to program and run their code.
 If you don't want to get your own server to do development work on, or if you want to just try things out, they are a great choice!

 Pubnixes also offer other command-line based utilities, like irc clients, email clients, and some other retro internet tools.
 You can find a list of pubnixes